ToxiCookies/SE-DragonSwarm/README.md

 Friendly grid IDs are shared over an IGC tag.
 By default this tag is `<FormationGroup>.FRIEND`, but it can be changed via the `FriendTag` setting in the `[IDs]` section of the custom data.
 Satellites wait for resupply when out of ammunition and will only broadcast a resupply request if they lack any energy weapons.
 Set `KamikazeOnEmpty=true` in the `[Weapons]` section to force kamikaze runs instead.

+Satellites can also run shield control timers.
+Add a `[Defense]` section with `ShieldTriggerDistance` to satellite custom data; when enemies come within this range the script triggers the `[Shields Up]` timer block, and triggers `[Shields Down]` once they leave.

 ### Commands

 Run these from the host Programmable Block terminal or via timer blocks.